Skip Navigation

 Germany Scholarship

-Recipients of the Germany Scholarship receive 300€ per month , with half of the money coming from the state and the other half from donors and sponsors.
-The FHD awards Germany Scholarships to its students every year.
-The Germany Scholarship is based on the Scholarship Programme Act introduced by the Federal Government in July 2010.
-Information on the federal initiative can be found at deutschlandstipendium.de .
+Recipients of the Deutschlandstipendium receive €300 per month , with half of the money coming from the state and the other half from donors and sponsors.
+The FHD awards Deutschlandstipendium grants to its students every year.
+The Deutschlandstipendium is based on the Scholarship Programme Act, which was introduced by the Federal Government in July 2010.
+You can find information about the federal initiative at deutschlandstipendium.de .

 Application

 Applications will be accepted from June 2026.
-The application deadline is 31 August 2026!
+The deadline is 31 August 2026.

-Simply apply by email to deutschlandstipendium@fh-dresden.eu with the completed application form , your CV and a letter of motivation.
-Please also submit a current school report (if you are a school pupil) or a current transcript of records (if you are a student).
-When applying, please also indicate any special circumstances (single parent, caring for a family member, first academic in the family, own disability, etc.) as well as internships, previous work experience, voluntary work, etc. These factors will also be taken into account in the selection process and will influence the decision.
-You can find the form for sponsors here:
+Simply apply by emailing deutschlandstipendium@fh-dresden.eu with the completed application form , your CV and a cover letter.
+Please also submit a recent school report (if you are a school pupil) or a recent academic transcript (if you are a student).
+When applying, please also indicate any special circumstances (single parent, caring for a family member, first in your family to attend university, personal disability, etc.) as well as any work placements, previous work experience, voluntary roles, etc. These factors will also be taken into account during the selection process and will influence the decision.

 Assistant to the University Management